Introduction

 - Not a CI system.
 Tack runs quality gates locally in sandboxes.
 CI is your existing pipeline.

 - Not locked to any model.
-Bring your own runtime, provider, and model.
+Choose your runtime, provider, and model.